[Guest Post] Redefining Kink Without Sex: Lessons in Non-Sexual BDSM from the Ace Spectrum by Void

 You Will See All Kinds of Play

 Different BDSM parties have different rules about what is allowed.
 If in doubt, you should always ask.
 Some events allow genital nudity and sexual contact, others don’t (this is often a venue restriction or licensing issue.)
 Some allow physically or psychologically edgy play such as needle play, fire play, or consensual non-consent, while others do not.
-You might see activities such as rope bondage, impact play, sensation play, Dominant/submissive dynamics, service, and so on.
+You might see activities such as rope bondage, impact play, sensation play, Dominant/submissive dynamics, leather dynamics, service, and so on.

 If you are attending an event for a specific dynamic (for example, Dominant women and submissive men) then playing in a different dynamic may not be appropriate for that event.
 In general, though, you should expect to see people playing in a range of different configurations.